justinxie712/CaeserCipher/README.md

 2. Select letters on the first row of letters (located underneath the heading "Encoding")
   * Row of letters directly below represent the corresponding offset letters

+The SourceText represents your selected string of characters.
+The CiphertText represents the ciphered text corresponding to the given SourceText.

 A demonstration of the configuration is shown below.

 ![Initialize](initialize.png)